CisottoGiulia/EEG-EMG-analytics/README.md

 # EEG-signal-processing

+This repository contains a set of Matlab scripts to extract the most common EEG engineered features.

+Below is a list of the available features with the corresponding Matlab script:
-This Matlab script extract the number of zero-corssings (ZC) from a signal.
+- the number of zero-corssings (ZC) in a signal (myZC.m)
-An example is also provided.